From our surgeries at Forres, Nairn Lossiemouth and Balloch, we provide a wide range of services and facilities for domestic pets.

 The euthanasia procedure varies depending on the type of animal, their demeanour and medical condition.
 A large dose of an anaesthetic drug is used.
 We will choose the method used that we feel will cause the least stress to your pet.
 The vet will discuss this with you first.
 You can decide to stay with your pet during the procedure or leave him or her with the vet.
 The procedure can be carried out at one of our surgeries or at your home.
 At our surgeries we will attempt to book a time when the waiting room is quiet to minimise your wait and distress.
 If you require a home visit please try to give as much notice as possible.
 There will be an additional charge for a home visit.

 Once an animal has passed away there are a few options for your pet’s remains:

 We know that taking your pet cat to the vet can be a stressful time.
 We are striving to make our practices as cat-friendly as possible.
 Our Nairn branch has a separate cat waiting area and our Forres branch has a purpose built unit to place cat baskets in to keep cats away from the dogs and minimize their stress.
-The Forres branch also has dedicated cat clinics scheduled at times when we try and avoid them encountering dogs.
+Both the Forres and Nairn branchs also have dedicated cat clinics scheduled at times when we try and avoid them encountering dogs.
 The vet and nurse running the clinic are skilled at keeping your cats at ease and make use of tools such as calming pheromone sprays in the consulting room.
-The clinics are currently on Wednesdays and Thursdays 1pm-2pm.
+The clinics are currently on Wednesdays and Thursdays 1pm-2pm in Forres and Mondays and Thursdays 12.30pm-1.30pm in Nairn.
 Please call if you would like to arrange an appointment.

 Both our Nairn and Forres branches have hospitalisation facilities – our cat wards are completely separate from the dog wards.